redis/redis-doc/docs/redis-clients/python.md

 }
 ```

-Use `JSON.SET` to set user value at the specified path.
+Use `JSON.SET` to set each user value at the specified path.

 ```python
 r.json().set("user:1", Path.root_path(), user1)